Hobbled by chip, other shortages, GM profit slides 40% in Q2

 DETROIT (AP) — General Motors’ second-quarter net income fell 40% from a year ago as computer chip and parts shortages hobbled factory output and drove the company’s U.S. sales down more than 15%.

-The Detroit automaker earned $1.67 billion from April through June, in part because it couldn’t deliver 95,000 vehicles during the quarter because they were built without one part or another.
-Last year it made $2.79 billion.
+The Detroit automaker earned $1.67 billion from April through June, in part because it couldn’t deliver 95,000 vehicles because they were built without one part or another.
+A year ago, it made $2.79 billion.

-The company reported an adjusted profit of $1.14 per share, falling short of Wall Street expectations for $1.27.
-Revenue was $35.76 billion for the quarter, beating estimates of $33.9 billion, according to FactSet.
+Although the company said it’s preparing for an economic downturn, it stuck to its prior earnings guidance for the full year.

-Like other automakers, GM has been forced to slow its factories since late in 2020 largely due to a global shortage of semiconductors.
+Unlike Walmart, which on Monday lowered its profit outlook for year and said that consumers are cutting back on discretionary spending, GM said demand remains strong for its vehicles.

 Despite the profit drop, GM held its full-year net income guidance steady at between $9.6 billion and $11.2 billion.
 The company still expects pretax income of $13 billion to $15 billion.